Cool Gadgets & Smart Stuff

 Not only does caffeine provide a welcome energy boost, but research has also shown that it has a positive effect in preventing diseases such as Alzheimer’s, diabetes and Parkinson’s.
 At least two cups a day are also said to help against breast cancer recurrence.

-At Nordic Choice Hotels, members of the Nordic Choice Club can always get a cup of coffee entirely free of charge.
+At Strawberry, members of the Strawberry can always get a cup of coffee entirely free of charge.
 You don’t even need to be staying at a hotel or buy anything else.
 Simply sit back and enjoy.
 Join today!